To determine the correct parameter only a good connection to the measuring instrument is not enough.

 [equ.
 10]

-This equation is consistent with the general equation for calculating the average (equ.
+This equation is consistent with the general equation for calculating an average value (equ.
 4).
 The active power is always the average power.

 The equation above to calculate the average power is the method by which the operation of a power meter is based on.
-An energy meters like an kilowatt-hour meter at houses and industries operates according to comparison 8.
-Or otherwise wrote:
+An energy meter like a kilowatt-hour meter at houses and industries operates according to comparison 8.
+Or otherwise written as:

 [equ.
 11]

-The upper limit T of the integral is the time when the energy meter is read.
+The upper limit T of the integral is the point of time where the energy meter is readout.

 The RMS or effective value is a value for a voltage or current that an equally great power in a resistance dissipates as a DC voltage or current with the same value.

-RMS stands for Root Mean Square.
-The voltage or current as a function of time will undergo successively three mathematical operations: quadrate, resources and square root, to calculate the RMS value.
+RMS is an abbreviation for Root Mean Square.
+The voltage or current as a function of time will undergo successively three mathematical operations: quadrate, averaging and square root, to calculate the RMS value.
 Why these operations take place is explained below:

-What power a voltage dissipate in a resistor is calculated with:
+The power dissipated in a resistor that is connected to a voltage is calculated with:

 [equ.
 12]

-For the instantaneous power of any voltage shape can this also be calculated:
+For the instantaneous power and voltage this will be:

 [equ.
 13]